Over the past month we helped 97,584 new car buyers find their perfect car!

 Los Angeles, CA

-The German luxury automaker introduces a brand new entry-level car for 2014, the CLA-Class.
+Mercedes-Benz, the storied German luxury automaker, introduces a brand new entry-level car for 2014, the CLA-Class.

 The CLA-Class might be the most affordable car in Mercedes-Benz lineup but it certainly doesn’t look it.
 It has four doors, but Mercedes is found of calling it a coupe thanks to its dramatic, curvy styling and short front/rear overhangs.
 It starts at just under $30,000 and offers Mercedes luxury and attention to detail, along with a peppy turbocharged four-cylinder engine and a dual-clutch seven-speed transmission.